 Like a helicopter, the rotor provides lift but it is not powered by the engine, the angle of the rotor blade moves air up and accelerates the blade’s motion so that it rotates automatically.
 Thrust comes from a six-foot propeller aft of the seat which is driven by the engine.
 All this Joe explained to me as he pulled the machine out onto the grass, rumbled down the field and took me up above the Florida scrubland.

 One does not have to get too high in a state as flat as Florida to see a long way off.
-Still, as we flew at 500 feet, with Joe pointing out the creeks where the alligators gather and the only horizontal element of the landscape – the Kennedy Space Center Complex, I felt more like a flying creature than a creature in a flying machine.
+Still, as we flew at 500 feet, with Joe pointing out the creeks where the alligators gather and the only vertical element of the landscape – the Kennedy Space Center Complex, I felt more like a flying creature than a creature in a flying machine.

 Back on the ground, I returned to Danville, not yet having laid eyes on the Man Cave that would be my room for the night.
 But Dan still had things for me to see.
 He took me on a tour of his never-quite-finished getaway.